lunatic-solutions/lunatic/README.md

 I intend to eventually make Lunatic completely compatible with [WASI](https://wasi.dev/).
 Ideally you could just take existing code, compile it to WebAssembly and run on top of Lunatic.
 Giving the best developer experience possible.

-### Help wanted

-Even though Lunatic is still early in development I spent a lot of time thinking about the problems in this space and feel like I'm on a good path.
-But without other contributors I can't get as far as I would like.
-If you know Rust and are interested in helping out drop me an email (me@kolobara.com) or reach out on [twitter](https://twitter.com/bkolobara).

-### Future development

-- [ ] Networking
-- [ ] Filesystem access
-- [ ] Permissions
-- [ ] Process supervision
-- [ ] Hot reloading
-- [ ] Support for other WebAssembly languages

 ### License

 Licensed under either of